homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/CONTRIBUTING.md

 #### Merging pull requests
 Besides reviewing the proposed changes, check the results of the workflow runs.
 A failing version check should only be ignored if the pull request only contains non-functional changes, like documentation.

+Once a pull request has been merged, the feature branch will automatically be deleted by GitHub as configured in the repository settings.

+As stated above, the workflows will be run for the respective tag on the `master` branch.
+This helps to keep our repository clean and better manageable.

 #### Workflows

 There are two workflows for publishing releases to npm: